 Car parking address: Nabbs Road, Wildboarclough, Macclesfield, SK11 0BD

-There are a few places to park near the start of the walk.
+There are a few places to park for free near the start of the walk.
 The first place is where the joining road meets Nabbs Road, about 100 metres from The Crag Inn pub.
 You can only fit about 6 or 7 cars here.

 Nearest train station: Buxton train station (7 mile/12 km)